matheuspolitano/MyArticles/article-7/README.md

 ### Creating default values

-Now imagine that the most of the time we gonna create a Server with the sames atributes values, we can't pass the default values through type.
-Then we gonna use Factory Method, in a short explanation is a method that will create an object with values.
-Example
+Now, consider a scenario where we frequently create a Server instance with the same attribute values.
+Unfortunately, we can't directly encode these default values into the type itself.
+This is where the Factory Method comes into play.
+In essence, the Factory Method is a design pattern that involves a method dedicated to creating and returning an instance of an object, pre-populated with default values.
+For example

 ```